 I’m not going to argue that protein powder is real food, it’s rather a supplement for us.
 I drink it to replace a snack or as an addition to breakfast that consisted mainly of oatmeal with berries.
 My husband and son who work out drink it to help build the muscle.

-Truth is if I don’t, I will eat a muffin (my homemade isn’t that bad btw) or something else with added sugar.
+Truth is if I don’t, I will eat almond flour muffins (my homemade isn’t that bad btw) or something else with added sugar.
 I can’t be possibly eating only fruits and vegetables for snacks.
 Organic plant-based protein powder helps me maintain weight and I often use it as a snack, simply mixed with water.
 Our absolute favourite (Alex loves it!) is Orgain chocolate fudge.

 What are your favorite healthy Costco snacks that you buy?